Porsche 917: Construction

 The car's chassis was designed by Helmuth Bott and the engine was designed by Hans Mezger, both under the leadership of Ferdinand Piëch.
 The car was built around a very light spaceframe chassis (42 kg) which was permanently pressurised with gas to detect cracks in the welded structure.
 Power came from a new 4.5-litre air-cooled engine designed by Mezger.
-Originally, a combination of two of Porsche's 2.25L flat-6 engines from previous racing cars were used as a proof of concept.
-Latter, a completely new flat 12 block was design without the cylinder offset needed on the individual flat 6 to keep the engine compact.
-The 'Type 912' engine featured a 180° flat-12 cylinder layout, twin overhead camshafts driven from centrally mounted gears and twin spark plugs fed from two distributors.
+A completely new flat-12 block was designed without the cylinder offset needed by a boxer design to keep the engine compact.
+The 'Type 912' engine featured a 180° flat-12 cylinder layout with six crank throws (each conrod journal shared by opposing piston pair) as opposed to twelve on a boxer, twin overhead camshafts gear-driven from centrally mounted gears and twin spark plugs fed from two distributors.
 The large horizontally mounted cooling fan was also driven from centrally mounted gears.
-The longitudinally mounted gearbox was designed to take a set of four or five gears.
+The longitudinally mounted type 920 gearbox was designed to take a set of four or five gears.